astroumd/lmtoy/docs/webrun.md

    (append more for more SRC)

-4. Interface returns a list of obsnums, and their PI/PL how the script generator had last decided it was going to be run
+4. Interface returns a list of obsnums, and their PI/PL's how the script generator had last decided it was going to be run, e.g.

    obsnum=123456 badcb=1/2,3/4 cthr=0.02
    obsnum=123457 trhr=0.015
    obsnums=123456,123457

-   These can be edited and submitted via slurm.
+   These can be edited and submitted via SLURM.
 Single obsnum= runs - by definition - can be run in parallel.
    Combination obsnums= need to wait before the single ones are done, but for multiple sources, can be run in parallel as well.

    In the command line version these are the "run1" and "run2" files:

-        sbatch_lmtoy.sh *.run1a
+        sbatch_lmtoy.sh *.run1
    and
-        sbatch_lmtoy.sh *.run2a
+        sbatch_lmtoy.sh *.run2

+   **NOTE**:  this section needs a session managment where the status of the keywords belonging to an obsnum are recorded and picked up the next iteration.
+Valid keywords need to be provided since they are instrument specific.

 5. After submission of jobs, relevant summary listings are updated, and can be viewed online

-   In the command line version:
+   CL equivalent:

         make summary